orchid-b2g/system-update/README.md

 ```sh
 make bootstrap
 ```
-It installs what the code needs to compile.
+It installs the libraries the code needs to compile.

 Step 2.
 Type this to get the binaries in the `./binary` folder.
 ```sh